ThumbOnAStick/Alliance-Assault-Release-/README.md

 - Mpas of destroyed settlements won't be closed now

-- Your allly captures target settlement (if it can have faction) after defeating it.
+- Your allly captures target settlement (if it can have faction，for example, cities can be capured, but mechships cannot) after defeating it.

 # Patches:
 **RimCities:** Force assault point to 10000, summons 3 raids in 8 hours, low-tech factions won't attack cities.